-St Peter's Woodlands is an International Baccalaureate Organisation World School that offers the Primary Years Program for students in the Early Learning Centre through to Year 5.
-Students in Reception - Year 6 also engage in the Australian Curriculum, while the Early Learning Centre children participate in curriculum under the Early Years Learning Framework.
+St Peter's Woodlands offers Project RISE, a bespoke learning framework developed by SPW and designed to provide the very best learning environment and outcomes for each and every student.
+Students in Reception - Year 6 engage in the Australian Curriculum, while the Early Learning Centre children participate in curriculum under the Early Years Learning Framework.